CrayLabs/SmartRedis/doc/examples/cpp_api_examples.rst

 DataSets
 ========

-The C++ ``Client`` API stores and retrieve datasets from the Redis database.
+The C++ ``Client`` API stores and retrieve datasets from the backend database.
 The C++ ``DataSet`` API can store and retrieve tensors and metadata from an in-memory ``DataSet`` object.
-To reiterate, the actual interaction with the redis database, where a snapshot of the ``DataSet`` object is sent, is handled by the Client API.
+To reiterate, the actual interaction with the backend database, where a snapshot of the ``DataSet`` object is sent, is handled by the Client API.
 For further information about datasets, please refer to the :ref:`Dataset section of the Data Structures documentation page <data_structures_dataset>`.